kazuho/early-hints/draft-kazuho-early-hints-status-code.md

 # Introduction

 Most if not all of the web pages processed by a web browser contain links to external resources that need to be fetched prior to rendering the documents.
-Therefore, it is benefitial to send such links as early as possible in order to minimize the time spent until the browser becomes possible to render the document.
+Therefore, it is beneficial to send such links as early as possible in order to minimize the time spent until the browser becomes possible to render the document.
 Link header of type "preload" ([Preload]) can be used to indicate such links within the response headers of an HTTP response.

 However, it is not always possible for an origin server to send a response immediately after receiving a request.